upinetree/depcop/README.md

     $ depdump examples/circular_dependencies | depcop

+### Configuration

+Configuration YAML file is `.depcop.yml` by default.

+To specify a configuration file, use `-c` option for the command.

+    $ depcop -c examples/.depcop.yml dep.json

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.